pasqualerossi/42-Piscine/README.md

 1 - Don't forget to clean up, comment, remove your testing code execs, and libraries prior to submission. </br>
 2 - Don't forget to push your code regularly in the rendu/ directory to vogsphere before typing grademe and y in the examshell terminal. </br>
 3 - Read through all of the subjects and examples again before final submission.

-# Before Exams

-You should learn the following C Concepts:
-- Functions
-- Loops
-- Condition
-- Arrays
-- Pointers
-- Strings
-- Argc & Argv
-- Malloc and Free